ekoontz/jaas_and_kerberos/README.md

 # Standard Sockets and NIO (Java's New IO)

-There are two versions of the server: `KerberizedServer.java`, which uses the traditional blocking network sockets API, `KerberizedServerNIO.java`, which uses NIO.
+There are two versions of the server: `KerberizedServer.java`, which uses the traditional blocking network sockets API, and `KerberizedServerNIO.java`, which uses NIO.
 The standard sockets version is much shorter and easier to understand, so start with that.
 However, most real-world Java development seems to use NIO, so I